7. Functionsï

 Note

-R is an open-source (free, libre) project â users are not only encouraged to run the software for whatever the purpose, but also study and modify its source code without any restrictions.
-This applies both to functions that we have authored ourselves:
+R is an open-source (free, libre) project distributed under the terms of the GNU General Public License version 2.
+Therefore, we are not only encouraged to run the software for whatever purpose, but also study and modify its source code without restrictions.
+To facilitate this, we can display all function definitions:

 ## function(a, b)